-Professional boundaries define effective and appropriate interaction between professionals and the public they serve.
-Boundaries exist to protect both the professional and the client.
+Professional boundaries define effective and appropriate interactions between professionals and the public they serve.
+Boundaries exist to protect both the professional and the patient/client.

 Any behavior or interaction which damages the patient, the professional, and/or the therapy is a violation.
 It is the victimization and exploitation of a patient by the professional.
 It is a betrayal of the sacred covenant of trust.
 This includes sexual and non-sexual misconduct.

 Boundaries protect the very core of the professional-patient association.
-The breach of a boundary whether intentional or not can lead to serious harm to all parties.
+The breach of a boundary, whether intentional or not, can lead to serious harm to all parties.
 The etiology of a boundary violation is complex.
-On rare occasion, the professional may be a sociopath, absent of conscience, who knowingly exploits his or her patients.
+On rare occasion, the professional may be a sociopath, absent of conscience, who knowingly exploits their patients.
 In the majority of cases, the offending professional may suffer from a mental illness or experience crises which impair professional judgment.
 The professional may not be fully cognizant of the violation and may remain unaware of the damage that has occurred.
 In either case, the result is exploitation and harm.

 Boundary violations harm the patient and the professional.
 The ramifications are widespread.
 Damage usually extends to marriages, families, other patients, communities, clinics, institutions, and the profession in general.

-If you suspect that a colleague is in danger of perpetrating a boundary violation or has done so, do not assume that he or she recognizes the situation.
+If you suspect that a colleague is in danger of perpetrating a boundary violation or has done so, do not assume that they recognize the situation.
 In the majority of cases, the professional’s denial and rationalization of their misbehavior is entrenched.
 When confronted, these professionals tend to distort and minimize the violation.
-It has been said that these violations occur within a “circumscribed detachment of reality”.
+It has been said that these violations occur within a “circumscribed detachment of reality.”
 This means that a professional may function competently and ethically in all aspects of their practice except in regard to their interaction with the specific patient/victim.

-The worse thing you can do is to ignore the problem.
-Remember that the perception of misconduct can be as damaging as an actual event.
+The worst thing you can do is to ignore the problem.
+Remember that the perception of misconduct can be as damaging as the actual event.
 This is a professional colleague who is in need of your help.
 In many aspects, it is not unlike an impaired professional who is suffering from a chemical dependence.
 An intervention is necessary to safeguard the professional and to protect the public.
-Your help may prevent further harm and in the long run, preserve the professional’s career.
+Your help may prevent further harm and, in the long run, preserve the professional’s career.

 Individuals with knowledge of a specialized area or skill that requires advanced training and serves others in a fiduciary capacity are known as professionals.
 Most areas of specialization typically have a Code of Ethics.
 Professionals are held to a higher standard of conduct by the society they serve.
 Demonstration of that standard of conduct is called professionalism.

 Ethics is a field of study that helps us answer “should” questions, such as “What should I do in this situation?” or “How should I behave?”
 The field of ethics provides several different methods of answering questions where there are multiple stakeholders and factors to consider.
 Those methods include consideration of virtues, ideals, and aspirations, and reasoning that considers consequences, moral principles, context, and norms.
-Professionalism is related to ethics in that one who demonstrates professionalism conducts him/herself according to the ethical principles, expectations, and norms of his/her profession.
+Professionalism is related to ethics in that those who demonstrate professionalism conduct themselves according to the ethical principles, expectations, and norms of their profession.